Variable-Frequency Model Learning and Predictive Control for Jumping Maneuvers on Legged Robots: Introduction

-Various dynamics models have been proposed for control and optimization of aggressive robot maneuvers.
-Full-body nonlinear dynamics are normally utilized to generate complex trajectories with long flight phases, but are often used for offline planning only due to high model complexity (e.g., \cite{QuannICRA19,chuongjump3D}).
-Many methods sacrifice model accuracy for real-time performance by using simplified models such as nominal single-rigid-body dynamics (SRBD) \cite{NMPC_3D_hopping,ZhitaoIROS22,GabrielICRA2021, park2017high,YanranDingTRO} that combine the trunk and legs as a unified body.
-Recently, designing models that both consider leg dynamics and enable real-time execution has gained considerable attention.
+\rebut{Many control and optimization techniques have been developed for jumping motions.}\redst{Various dynamics models have been proposed for control and optimization of aggressive robot maneuvers.} \rebut{Trajectory optimization (TO) with full-body nonlinear dynamics is normally utilized to generate long-flight trajectories in an offline fashion (e.g., \cite{QuannICRA19,chuongjump3D}).} \redst{Many frameworks sacrifice model accuracy for very efficient computation by using simplified models such as spring-loaded inverted pendulum \cite{Patrick14_jump_humanoid} or single-rigid-body dynamic (SRBD) \cite{NMPC_3D_hopping, ZhitaoIROS22, GabrielICRA2021, park2017high,YanranDingTRO} that lumps the trunk and legs into a unified body.} \rebut{Many MPC approaches sacrifice model accuracy to achieve robust maneuvers by using simplified models that treat the trunk and legs as a unified body \cite{NMPC_3D_hopping,ZhitaoIROS22,GabrielICRA2021, park2017high,YanranDingTRO}.
+Our recent iterative learning control (ILC) work \cite{chuong_ilc_jump} handles model uncertainty to realize long-flight jumps via multi-stage optimization that optimizes the control policy after each jump offline until reaching a target accurately.
+It also relies on a simplified model for computational efficiency.
+However, this work focuses on target jumping rather than robustness, e.g. requiring the same initial condition for all trials.
+Different from existing works, we learn a robot dynamics model from experiments and develop real-time MPC using the learned dynamics to achieve both target accuracy and robustness in continuous quadruped jumping.} \redst{Recently, designing models that both consider leg dynamics and enable real-time execution has gained considerable attention.
 Zhou \textit{et al.} \cite{ZiyiZhouRAL} propose a linearized variant of the full centroidal dynamics, incorporating joint information in a centroidal model of quadruped jumping.
 He \textit{et al.} \cite{He2024} exploit a centroidal inertia decomposition model to regulate angular momentum during the flight phase of bipedal jumping.
-However, developing a model that can account for model mismatch with hardware and dynamics uncertainty as well as effectively predict long flight phases, which is important for control policies to enhance both target accuracy and jumping robustness, is still an open challenge.
+However, developing a model that can account for model mismatch with hardware and dynamics uncertainty as well as effectively predict long flight phases, which is important for control policies to enhance both target accuracy and jumping robustness, is still an open challenge.}